About

 When the Goods Are Nearly Identical, Less Similarity Is Needed

 The similarity of marks does not exist in a vacuum.
 It interacts with the similarity of the goods or services at issue.
-The closer the goods, the less similar the marks need to be to create a likelihood of confusion.
+The closer the goods, the less similar the marks need to be to support a finding of likelihood of confusion.
+Selling nearly identical products to the same consumers through the same channels means even a modest resemblance between marks can create a problem.

 Famous Marks Get Extra Protection

-The more famous a mark, the less similarity a junior mark needs to cause confusion.
-The Federal Circuit framed it as an inverse relationship in Century 21 Real Estate Corp. v.
+The more famous a mark, the less similarity a junior mark needs to create a likelihood of confusion.
+The Federal Circuit framed this as an inverse relationship in Century 21 Real Estate Corp. v.
 Century Life of America (1992): the Lanham Act's tolerance for similarity between competing marks varies inversely with the fame of the prior mark.
-The TTAB applied this in Harry Winston, Inc. v.
+The TTAB applied this principle in Harry Winston, Inc. v.
 Bruce Winston Gem Corp.
 (2014), where the fame of the Harry Winston brand was a significant factor in the analysis.

-The practical implication is straightforward.
-If you choose a name that is even modestly similar to a well-known brand, you face a harder road than you would if the prior mark were obscure.
+The practical implication is direct.
+A name that is even modestly similar to a well-known brand faces a harder road than it would if the prior mark were obscure.
 Fame expands the zone of protection.

 Similarity Is a Spectrum, Not a Binary Decision

-This matters because a mark that is highly similar to an existing mark may overcome other factors that might otherwise weigh against confusion.
+A mark that is highly similar to an existing mark may overcome other factors that would otherwise weigh against confusion.
 Conversely, marks that are only modestly similar may require stronger evidence of relatedness in other areas before confusion is found.

 Foreign Words Get Translated